leafo/lua-openai/README.md

   - `instructions`: System instructions for the conversation
   - `tools`: Array of tool definitions
   - `previous_response_id`: Resume from a previous response
+  - `conversation`: A conversation ID to store state server-side, see [Conversations](#conversations)

+When `conversation` is set, the session sends it with every request instead of chaining responses with `previous_response_id` — the API rejects requests that set both.
+Input and output items are automatically persisted to the conversation server-side, so the conversation can be resumed later (even across processes) by creating a new session with the same conversation ID.

 ##### `session:send(input, opts={})`